-The 2010 Lisbon Summit set in train work on a Deterrence and Defence Posture Review (DDPR), which was endorsed by the Allied Heads of State and Government at the NATO Chicago Summit in May 2012.
+The Deterrence and Defence Posture Review (DDPR) was endorsed by Allied Heads of State and Government at the NATO Chicago Summit in May 2012.
 The DDPR stressed that the fundamental purpose of Alliance nuclear forces is deterrence, which is essentially a political function.
 While the Alliance focuses on the maintenance of effective deterrence, political control of nuclear weapons will be kept under all circumstances and nuclear planning and consultation within the Alliance will be in accordance with political guidance.

-The key principles of NATO’s nuclear policy are established by the Heads of State and Government of the 30 members of the Alliance.
+The key principles of NATO’s nuclear policy are established by the Heads of State and Government of the 31 NATO member countries.
 The development and implementation of NATO’s nuclear policy are the responsibility of the Nuclear Planning Group (NPG).
 The NPG provides the forum for consultation on all issues that relate to NATO nuclear deterrence.
 All Allies, with the exception of France, which has decided not to participate, are members of the NPG.

 The fundamental purpose of NATO’s nuclear forces is for deterrence.
-Nuclear weapons are unique and the circumstances under which NATO might have to use nuclear weapons is extremely remote.
+Nuclear weapons are unique and the circumstances under which NATO might have to use nuclear weapons are extremely remote.
 Furthermore, any employment of nuclear weapons against NATO would fundamentally alter the nature of a conflict.
-However, should the fundamental security of any NATO Ally be threatened, NATO has the capabilities – both nuclear and conventional – and the resolve to impose costs on the adversary that would be unacceptable and far outweigh the benefits that any adversary could hope to achieve.
+Should the fundamental security of any NATO Ally be threatened, NATO has the capabilities and the resolve to impose costs on the adversary that would be unacceptable and far outweigh the benefits that any adversary could hope to achieve.

 Strategic nuclear forces

 NATO seeks its security at the lowest possible level of forces and is fully committed to arms control, disarmament and non-proliferation.
-Since the height of the Cold War, it has unilaterally reduced the size of its land-based nuclear weapons stockpile by over 90 per cent, reducing the number of nuclear weapons stationed in Europe and its reliance on nuclear weapons in strategy.
-This position is made clear in both the 2010 Strategic Concept and the 2012 Deterrence and Defence Posture Review.
+Since the height of the Cold War, it has reduced the size of its land-based nuclear weapons stockpile by over 90 per cent, reducing the number of nuclear weapons stationed in Europe and its reliance on nuclear weapons in strategy .